 Discover Kitulo National Park

-Kitulo National Park, Nicknamed, Serengeti of Flowers, Kitulo National Park is the first National Park in tropical Africa to be established primarily for its floristic importance.
+Kitulo National Park, nicknamed the Serengeti of Flowers, is the first National Park in tropical Africa to be established primarily for its floristic importance in Tanzania.
 Host one of the greatest floral spectacles of the world with 350 species of Vascular plants.
 Including 45 varieties of terrestrial orchid!

 Visitors can walk across the grasslands to watch birds and wildflowers.
 Hill climbing in mountain ranges is also offered.
 Hiking from the park across the Livingstone Mountains is another opportunity and will lead to the breathtaking Matema beach in Lake Nyasa.
 Indeed, it is a rare botanical marvel, home to a newly discovered monkey species that erupts into a riotous wild-flowered display of breathtaking scale and diversity during the main rain season.